swang373/cms_figure/README.md

 # cms_figure

-The CMS Publication Committee has a set of [guidelines](https://twiki.cern.ch/twiki/bin/view/CMS/Internal/FigGuidelines) regarding how figures should appear in more official settings.
+The CMS Publication Committee (PubComm) has a set of [guidelines](https://twiki.cern.ch/twiki/bin/view/CMS/Internal/FigGuidelines) regarding how figures should appear in more official settings.
 To that end, they provide a ROOT C++ macro for drawing figure labels that is accompanied by an all too literal translation into Python.
 Both versions suffer from vague parameter names, unintuitive values for arguments, and minimal documentation.

 Having worked on restyling figures for publication, I decided to craft a more user-friendly experience for myself and others.
 The end result is this unofficial cms_figure package that features: